School of Business

 Graduates of the School of Business undergraduate program must fulfill all of the General Education requirements as passed by the Faculty Senate.
 These general education requirements are effective with the Fall 2013 admitted students and are found elsewhere in this bulletin.
 Students in the School of Business are responsible for planning their own programs and for meeting degree requirements.
 It is their responsibility to understand fully and to comply with all the provisions of this bulletin.
 However, they are strongly encouraged to meet with an Undergraduate Advisor to discuss their plan and standing in the program.

 Candidates for a degree are expected to meet proper deadlines for the filing of degrees.
 Graduation dates at IU Kokomo occur in December, May, and August.
 Students planning to graduate in December must apply for their degrees by September 1.
 The application deadline for May and August graduations is January 15.

 Credit Hour Requirement

-The minimum number of credit hours required for the baccalaureate degree is 120 (126 credits in the accounting concentration) in courses meeting the various requirements stated in this bulletin.
+The minimum number of credit hours required for the baccalaureate degree is 120 in courses meeting the various requirements stated in this bulletin.
 Thirty of the last 45 credit hours must be taken at IU Kokomo, and at least 50 percent of business credits must be earned at Indiana University.